 - 6) Lighten Display Allows the user to adjust the display contrast.
 This setting is saved. - 7) Darken Display Allows the user to adjust the display contrast.
 This setting is saved. - 8) Sect.Units> SAE or METRIC Set the units for depth, distance, and discharge.
 The SAE uses "English" units of feet, feet per second and cubic feet per second.
-The "Metric" setting uses meters, meters per second, and cubic meters per second - 9) Default Preferences Will set the unit to factory default settings.
+The "Metric" setting uses meters, meters per second, and cubic meters per second - 9) AQPro ID Set a name for the AquaCalc.
+The default value is the AquaCalc serial number.

 When displaying the System Preferences screen, three new Soft-Keys appear.
-These keys are used to;